tariffengineering/PostSwigger-Blind-SQL-injection-with-out-of-band-interaction/README.md

-# Web Security Academy: Blind SQLi - OOB DNS Exploit Script
+# PostSwigger-Blind-SQL-injection-with-out-of-band-interaction - OOB DNS Exploit Script

 **⚠️ Important: This script is intended for educational purposes only.
 Do not use it for any unauthorized or malicious activities.
 You are solely responsible for your actions.
 Misuse is strictly prohibited. ⚠️**